-- Attempt to disable, remove or circumvent Sophos InterceptX in any way.
-Likewise, if Sophos InterceptX is NOT installed, you must not attempt to remove, disable or circumvent Windows Firewall.
-Notify or alert a member of the Trust ICT Team. - Install any other firewall software e.g. Zone Alarm, McAfee etc as this may interfere with the ability of your laptop to connect correctly to the school network and will most likely result in performance degradation of the device.
+- Attempt to disable or remove Sophos InterceptX in any way.
+Likewise, if Sophos InterceptX is NOT installed, you must not attempt to remove/disable Windows Firewall. - Install any other firewall software including Zone Alarm as this may interfere with the ability of your laptop to connect correctly to the school network.

 We appreciate that some Internet Service Providers (ISP's) install firewalls automatically.
-Whilst this is 'unlikely', if you think that you have another firewall installed and are having difficulty connecting to your school's network please see a member of the CLT IT Support Team.
+If you think that you have another firewall installed and are having difficulty connecting to your school's network please see a member of the ITS.